What makes a data visualization dashboard effective?

 In the dashboard data visualization infographic above, the visuals are designed to track every aspect of HDMA guidelines, including income, race, location, and reasons for application denials.
 Every visual has a specific role in this process.

-- Applications per county visual works best as a bar chart because users need to quickly see how many applications they’ve received from each county and whether this is below or above average (marked by the thin grey line).
+- Applications visual works best as a bar chart because users need to quickly see how many applications they’ve received from each county and whether this is below or above average (marked by the thin grey line).

 - Applications by race visual works best as a pie chart because this makes it easy to see which groups submit the highest and lowest percentage of total applications.